-I cooked the roast in the crock pot on low.
+I cooked the roast in the slow cooker on low.
 The beans and potatoes were cooked on the stove.
-Once dinner was finished and my husband’s lunch was made, we threw all of the following ingredients in the crock pot and had a yummy soup for lunch and dinner the next day:
+Once dinner was finished and my husband’s lunch was made, we threw all of the following ingredients in the slow cooker and had a yummy soup for lunch and dinner the next day:

 Vegetable Beef Soup